FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 excerpt_separator: "<!--more-->"
 ---

 In this tutorial, we’re going to illustrate how to use Java to accomplish various tasks with FusionAuth, programmatically.
-More so, to speed up our development time, we’ll use the FusionAuth Java client library, which comes with already-built methods that we’ll use instead of building things from scratch.
+In order to speed up our development time, we’ll use the FusionAuth Java client library, which comes with already-built methods that we’ll use instead of building things from scratch.

 <!--more-->